developersCradle/1h-course-series-with-nana/README.md

 <img src="howKernerIsCommincating.PNG" alt="alt text" width="600"/>

-1. OS will be installing on the system and it will communicate between **different** layers.
+1. OS will be installing on the system, and it will communicate between **different** layers.

 2. **Software** will be on top of application layer.
 This will be communicating with the **OS layer**.